FREE WEBINAR: Mastering the essentials of source to pay May 27th, 2025 11:00am EST

 Common Questions Answered

 Direct spend is tied to the goods or services comprising what you sell, while indirect spend relates to operational expenses that keep your business functional.
+In terms of managing direct and indirect procurement, companies must adopt tailored strategies to maximize their impact on business performance.

 Direct vs Indirect Spend

 Direct spend refers to business expenses that are necessary for manufacturing and production of the end product for the customer (e.g., raw materials).
 Indirect spend refers to business expenses that are not directly related to the production of the end product but are necessary for the overall business process (e.g., computers, office supplies, etc.).
+Successfully managing direct and indirect procurement helps optimize costs and ensures smooth business operations.

 How does indirect procurement support business operations?